 Cajun people are historically francophone (and many still speak French today, a dialect which is unique but fully mutually intelligible with standard French and Canadian French) and Catholic.

-Cajun cuisine is rustic, relying heavily on smoked and stewed meats and seafood dishes and richly spiced but not overly spicy, by the standards of other Caribbean and subtropical cuisines.
+Cajun cuisine is rustic, relying heavily on smoked and stewed meats and seafood dishes and richly spiced but not overly spicy, by the standards of the other Caribbean and subtropical cuisines.
 Rice is the typical starch, but sweet potatoes are also grown in Cajun regions and used in traditional dishes.
 Cajun music has similarly evolved from traditional Acadian music, adding accordions to the traditional fiddle sounds and a heavy backbeat that comes from African and Native American sources.

 It is worth reiterating that the traditional geographic heart of Cajun culture is not in New Orleans, but rather in rural South Louisiana.
 Certainly plenty of people of Cajun descent live in New Orleans now, but it is not the hub of Cajun culture by any stretch, and Cajun restaurants and musicians are, generally speaking, an import to the city, not a traditional part of the city's fabric.

-So What is Creole?
+What Is Creole?

 "Creole," as a term, is a bit more complicated than "Cajun," in that it has multiple definitions.
 A whole lot of multiple definitions, actually.